supertrip86/Computer_Networking/README.md

 # Computer Networking

-This repository includes all my projects for **Computer Networking** at *La Sapienza University of Rome*
+This repository includes all my projects for the course of **Networking for Big Data** at *La Sapienza University of Rome*